Convergence Analysis of Natural Power Method and Its Applications to Control: Convergence Analysis for the NPM

 \subsection{Subspace Dimension Reduction}

 We expect to efficiently increase or reduce the dimension $r$ of the extracted subspace, $\mathcal{U}_{r}^{\rm (d)}$, once an element $\bar{U}_{r} \in \mathcal{U}_{r}^{\rm (d)}$ has been computed.
-Unlike the Oja flow, as discussed in \cite[\S III.D]{TsuzukiOhki2025global}, the natural power method \eqref{eq:natural_power_method} is nonlinear in both $A$ and $U[k]$, which makes developing dimension-increasing algorithms challenging.
+Unlike the Oja flow, as discussed in \cite[\S III.D]{TsuzukiOhki2025global}, the NPM \eqref{eq:natural_power_method} is nonlinear in both $A$ and $U[k]$, which makes developing dimension-increasing algorithms challenging.
 We therefore focus only on reducing the dimension of the extracted subspace.